LDSorg/lds.org-api-documentation/README.md

 I'm not sure if any of the phone number, photo, or household name are actually different, so this resource may be entirely unnecessary.

-  * headOfHousehold.photoUrl
+  * headOfHousehold.photoUrl (individual photo)
-  * householdInfo.photoUrl
+  * householdInfo.photoUrl (entire family photo)

-The phone number can be accessed like so
+The family phone number and family photo can be accessed like so

     GET /directory/services/ludrs/mem/wardDirectory/photos/:ward_unit_no